-Those chosen as members of the LCAC submit an application to PUSD signaling their interest to serve on the committee.
+Each year, PUSD advertises the open positions on the council in the community and parents/guardians and members of the community are invited to submit an application to PUSD signaling their interest to serve on the committee.
 Currently, members serve on one of two membership cycles, July 1, 2016 - June 2019: and July 1, 2018 - June 2020.
-This process is advertised in local publications and on the district website.
-Applications are then reviewed and applicants are considered and accepted by the PUSD Board of Education.
+This process is advertised in local publications and on the district and school websites.
+Applications are then reviewed and applicants are considered and appointed by the PUSD Board of Education.
+The District does not collect information on which student groups are represented on the Council, but will increase efforts in this area next year.